Josh Norman: 2017 season

 In the Week 2 game against the Los Angeles Rams, Norman forced a fumble off of running back Todd Gurley.
 The fumble set up the Redskins' offense on an eventual field goal scoring drive in the 27–20 victory.
 During a Week 4 game against the Kansas City Chiefs, Norman suffered injuries to his lung lining and a fractured rib after tackling wide receiver Chris Conley in the second quarter.
 Norman did not return to the game, and was ruled out for a few weeks following further examination after the game.
+He finished the 2017 season with 64 total tackles (47 solo), nine passes defended, two forced fumbles, and one fumble recovery.